 If you have concerns regarding your privacy, we encourage you to read our general advice about privacy online instead.

 We cannot wholly prevent any sharing of your puzzle

 As a rule of thumb, any publicly accessible page on any website can be shared with anyone (or any social media platform).
-If this is vital to you, then know that the only way to go about it is not to share it on the internet (including on Jigidi).
+So if this is vital to you, then know that the only way to go about it is not to make it available on the internet (including on Jigidi).

 A page on a website is represented by a URL.
-You can always see the URL of the current page in the top of your browser (it usually starts with "https://www").
-The URL is just a piece of text and can be copied and shared like any other text piece.
+You can always see the URL of the current page at the top of your browser (it usually starts with "https://www").
+The URL is just text and can be copied and shared like any other text piece.
 It can be written on paper, sent in an email or text message – or posted on a social media website, which will fetch that page and show it to people using that platform.

 That's how sharing works, and this can be done with any page - with or without social media buttons.

 To disable the sharing buttons on your puzzles you: